SENSAAS/sensaas-flex/README.md

 This option allows to repeat in order to find alternative alignments when they exist as for example when aligning a fragment on a large molecule.
 The syntax is:

-  	meta-sensaas.py target.sdf source.sdf -r 10
+  	meta-sensaas.py target.sdf source.sdf -r nb

  here 10 alignments of the Source will be generated and clustered.
 Outputs are: